sjoerdk/yeahyeah/docs/creating_a_plugin.rst

         """
         raise NotImplemented()

+* If you want to access the settings directory during plugin initialization, overwrite the `init_from_context(cls, context: YeahYeahContext)` method

 * If you want to pass your own context (paths, objects, passwords?) to your plugin's methods, put this in `cli.py`::